fsulib/munki-reposado-utilities/README.md

 Some python scripts for manipulating munki repos and pkginfo files.

+Protip: put them somewhere in your path.

-# bulk-pkginfo.py
+# bulk-pkginfo

 Script that creates munki apple_update_metadata pkginfos from a list of Apple update ids.
 The pkginfos are output to files in the directory from which you run the script.

 It pulls a description and display name for each update from the output of repoutil.
 Although there are options for each of these, I haven't implemented them yet.

+New and improved!
+Automatically removes config info from Gatekeeper and XProtect updates!

 Usage:
-./bulk-pkginfo.py --catalog testing --catalog production --unattended_install input_list
+./bulk-pkginfo --catalog testing --catalog production --unattended_install input_list

 input_list should be a file looking like: